 |force_override||A force_override attribute is used to ensure that an attribute defined in a cookbook (by an attribute file or by a recipe) takes precedence over an override attribute set by a role or an environment.|

-At the beginning of a Chef run, all default, override, and automatic attributes are reset.
-Chef rebuilds them using data collected by Ohai at the beginning of the Chef run and by attributes that are defined in cookbooks, roles, and environments.
+At the beginning of a chef-client run, all default, override, and automatic attributes are reset.
+The chef-client rebuilds them using data collected by Ohai at the beginning of the chef-client run and by attributes that are defined in cookbooks, roles, and environments.
 Normal attributes are never reset.
 All attributes are then merged and applied to the node according to attribute precedence.
-At the conclusion of the Chef run, all default, override, and automatic attributes disappear, leaving only a collection of normal attributes that will persist until the next Chef run.
+At the conclusion of the chef-client run, all default, override, and automatic attributes disappear, leaving only a collection of normal attributes that will persist until the next chef-client run.

-Attributes are always applied to Chef in the following order:
+Attributes are always applied by the chef-client in the following order:

 where the last attribute in the list is the one that is applied to the node.

 The attribute precedence order for roles and environments is reversed for default and override attributes.
 The precedence order for default attributes is environment, then role.
 The precedence order for override attributes is role, then environment.
 Applying environment override attributes after role override attributes allows the same role to be used across multiple environments, yet ensuring that values can be set that are specific to each environment (when required).
 For example, the role for an application server may exist in all environments, yet one environment may use a database server that is different from other environments.